chaoren88/chaoren88.github.io/SPILA.md

-# <font color="#4A708B">Welcome to our Super Pixel Intelligence LAB (SPILA)!</center>
+# <font color="#4A708B">Welcome to our Super Pixel Intelligence LAB (SPILA)!

-<font color="#4A708B">We are interested in Image/Video Processing, Computer Vision, Artificial Intelligence, and Multimedia Communications and Information Systems, etc.</center>
+<font color="#4A708B">We are interested in Image/Video Processing, Computer Vision, Artificial Intelligence, and Multimedia Communications and Information Systems, etc.

 <style>
   .image-container {